 With the IT talent shortage in the US, many businesses are looking to hire elsewhere.
-It is no surprise that outsourcing became an emerging option for businesses.
+It is no surprise that outsourcing has become an emerging option for businesses.
 This allowed businesses to explore cost-efficient options in several countries with a rich talent pool.

 Undeniably, the impact of IT on businesses has turned the world around.
-Not only are companies able to automate system processes, but they can also outsource parts of their business processes remotely.
+Companies are able to automate not only system processes but also outsource parts of their business processes remotely.
 Here are the IT outsourcing trends we’ve been seeing.

 1. Developing Progressive Web Apps

-PWAs are web applications that provide users with an application-like experience using a web browser.
-It combines the best features of web and native applications even having responsive UI/UX.
+Progressive web apps (PWAs) provide users with an application-like experience using a web browser.
+It combines the best features of web and native applications, even having responsive UI/UX.
 This way, you can still experience using the app without even installing anything on your phone.

 Users don’t need to download applications, whether they are using an Android or iOS device.
 Besides that, companies can drive down costs as they no longer need to develop separate apps for each platform.